adzaria/blueprint-go-server/README.md

 | core > service | Use cases            |
 | infrastructure | Frameworks & Drivers |
 | interface      | Adapters             |
+Note Entities, Use cases and Ports are grouped in the same folder since they all are part of the business logic

 ## ☠️ Responsibility for each layer ☠️